 - In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility.

-Additional drug convictions will make the student ineligible for federal aid again.
+Additional drug convictions will make a student ineligible for federal aid again.

-It is the student’s responsibility to certify to the school that they have successfully completed the rehabilitation program.
+It is the student’s responsibility to certify to the school that he or she has successfully completed the rehabilitation program.